Instant Brands: Instant Pot

 The Instant Pot is a Canadian brand of multicookers.
 The multicookers are electronically controlled, combined pressure cookers and slow cookers.

 Instant Pot Accu

 The Instant Pot Accu is a brand of basic and affordable sous-vides sold under the Instant Pot brand.

 Instant Ace

 The Instant Ace is a brand of blenders.
 Products include the Ace, the Ace Nova and the Ace Plus.
 The blenders feature a digital display that shows the operating temperature along with the remaining cooking time.

 Instant Omni

 The Instant Omni and Instant Omni Plus are each a 26L toaster oven.

 Instant Vortex Oven

-The Instant Vortex Oven is an alternative to deep frying, replacing the cooking oil with heated circulating air in an oven format.
+The Instant Vortex Oven is a convection oven.

 Instant Vortex Air Fryer

-The Instant Vortex Air Fryer is an alternative to deep frying replacing the cooking oil with heated circulating air.
+The Instant Vortex Air Fryer is a convection oven.